shseam13/Market-Basket-Analysis--Apriori-algo-/README.md

 # Market Basket Analysis in Web using Apriori algorithm
 Market Basket Analysis
-# Implementation of apriori algorithm for grocery using Django

-## Appendix

-This project simulates Newspaper Seller's Problem
+# Improving accuracy of product recommendation and implemented on live project.

-## Roadmap serial
+## Roadmap serial to see live implementation

 - mba_env\Scripts\activate
 - python manage.py runserver